pachyderm/pachyderm/doc/docs/2.2.x/deploy-manage/deploy/console.md

       A local installation helps you learn
       some of the Pachyderm basics and experiment with the product.
 It is not designed to be a production environment.

 We provide an easy "one line" deployment command to install Pachyderm with Console on a local environment.
-All you need is your enterprise token and [a Kubernetes cluster running on your local environment](../../../getting-started/local-installation/#prerequisites).
+All you need is [a Kubernetes cluster running locally](../../../getting-started/local-installation/#prerequisites).

 Follow the deployment instructions in our [Local Installation](../../../getting-started/local-installation/#deploy-pachyderm-community-edition-or-enterprise-with-console) page.
 You are all set!

 !!!
 Note
-    When installing, we create a default mock user (username:`admin`, password: `password`) to authenticate to Console without the hassle of connecting your Identity Provider.
+    Pachyderm local deployment comes with Console by default.
+To prevent Console from being installed, pass the following parameter to your helm install one line command `--set console.enabled=false`.

 ## Deploy In The Cloud